 The news that Maguires pub in Leeds is due to close shortly isn’t going to send shock waves around the football world – it’s a standard Irish boozer on the outskirts of the city centre.
 But, to Celtic fans based in the city the pub served another important purpose as the home of Leeds Celtic Supporters Club (also known as Wim the Tim CSC, in honour of title winning coach Wim Jansen).
 I only know this because my best friend at University was a member and spent half his waking hours there (probably a few sleeping hours too), and it was with Wim the Tim that I ticked off an important football pilgrimage back in 2001 – a trip to Celtic Park.
 So, rather like a stranger turning up to give a speech at a funeral, this is my minor contribution to the history of the old pub (and Wim the Tim during its residence there).

 It’s fair to say I was a little apprehensive on the morning of my trip.
-I assumed everyone who attended football at either of Glasgow’s Old Firm clubs was a sectarian nut job, and the streets would be teeming with Begbies.
+I assumed everyone who attended football at either of Glasgow’s Old Firm clubs was a sectarian hard case, and my friend had done little to dissuade me from this theory.
 But, in spite of my prejudices, as a football fan I was drawn to the fact that 60,000 Celtic fans turned out every other week to watch their team play in one of the most derided leagues in Europe, which is just mental.

-Our bus departed from Maguires at 7.30am on Saturday morning – an offensively early start for a home fixture.
+Our bus departed from Maguires at 7.30am on Saturday morning – an offensively early start made worse by a force 9 hangover.
 My travelling companions were a mixture of Irish and Scottish Celtic fans, along with a few dour Yorkshiremen of Irish descent for whom my cultural reference point was Mick McCarthy.
 A coach full of Mick McCarthys – this thought did not put me at ease.
 I felt very aware that I was a day tripping student in a tight knit group.